-Pragma supported by older armcc compiler versions Recommended ARM Compiler 6 alternative #pragma import (symbol) asm(".global symbol\n\t"); #pragma anon_unions #pragma no_anon_unions In C, anonymous structs and unions are a C11 extension which is enabled by default in armclang.
+Pragma supported by older armcc compiler versions Recommended ARM Compiler 6 alternative #pragma import (symbol) asm(".global symbol \n\t"); #pragma anon_unions #pragma no_anon_unions In C, anonymous structs and unions are a C11 extension which is enabled by default in armclang.
 If you specify the -pedantic option, the compiler emits warnings about extensions do not match the specified language standard.
 For example: armclangtarget=aarch64-arm-none-eabi -c -pedanticstd=c90 test.c test.c:3:5: warning: anonymous structs are a C11 extension [- Wc11-extensions] In C++, anonymous unions are part of the language standard, and are always enabled.
 However, anonymous structs and classes are an extension.
 If you specify the -pedantic option, the compiler emits warnings about anonymous structs and classes.
 For example: armclangtarget=aarch64-arm-none-eabi -c -pedantic -xc++ test.c test.c:3:5: warning: anonymous structs are a GNU extension [- Wgnu-anonymous-struct] Introducing anonymous unions, struct and classes using a typedef is a separate extension in armclang, which must be enabled using the -fms-extensions option. #pragma arm #pragma thumb armclang does not support switching instruction set in the middle of a file.
-You can use the command-line options -marm and -mthumb to specify the instruction set of the whole file. #pragma arm section armclang does not support setting the sections to be used for code, rodata, rwdata and zidata for the rest of the file.
-However theattribute((section("name"))) attribute can be used to set the section of individual functions and variables.
+You can use the command-line options -marm and -mthumb to specify the instruction set of the whole file. #pragma arm section #pragma clang section In ARM Compiler 5, the section types you can use this pragma with are rodata, rwdata, zidata, and code.
+In ARM Compiler 6, the equivalent section types are rodata, data, bss, and text respectively.
+You can also use the((section("name"))) attribute to set the section name of individual functions and variables.

-Table 3-3 Pragma language extensions that must be replaced (continued)
+Table 3-5 Pragma language extensions that must be replaced